 The rich aniseed flavour of fennel has become a chef’s favourite the world over, but its culinary heartland is certainly in Italy.
-There it can be found in pastas, risottos, and salads, as well as being used in making sausages and meatballs.
-Where fennel really comes into its own though is with fish; fish and fennel are a match made in heaven, and when you throw some lemon, garlic, and Italian olive oil into the mix… trust me, you will never look back.
+There it can be found in pastas, risottos, and salads.
+As well as being used in making sausages and meatballs.
+Where it really comes into its own though is with fish.
+Fish and fennel are a match made in heaven.
+Throw some lemon, garlic, and Italian olive oil into the mix… trust me, you will never look back.

 As well as having a rich cultural history of spiritual and medicinal uses (it even works its way into Greek mythology), this perennial herb is also incredibly good for our health.
 It is high in vitamin C to give your immune system a boost, and is also a great place to get calcium, fibre and potassium.
 The positive effects include being anti-inflammatory and anti-carcinogenic, and it even stimulates digestion.

 There are two types of fennel: herb fennel and Florence fennel (also known as bulb fennel).
 Herb fennel is grown for the leaves, whereas Florence fennel is grown for the fat, swollen stem at the base which is used as a vegetable, either raw or cooked.
 The good thing is, you can still use the leaves of Florence fennel much like herb fennel, and both types can both be grown in the same conditions.

 Like all Mediterraneans, fennel prefers a sun-loved and sheltered corner of the garden where it can avoid cold, British winds as much as possible.
 Give it free-draining yet moisture retentive soil and it will be a happy herb.
 Both types of fennel will thrive in a rich and fertile soil.
 However herb fennel can also grow in sandier plots, where it will grow a bit taller and less bushy.